simshadows/sims-dotfiles/README.md

 ## Installation

+This script will overwrite any existing files.
+Back up your current configuration now if you need to.

-I suggest looking through everything first.
-Most things on here are personalized for my needs, such as my git identity.
+I suggest looking through everything first and changing things as needed.
+This repo is personalized for my needs, such as my git identity.

 If you're happy with what you see, run `setup.sh` to set everything up.